ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 run app.provider.read content://com.someapp.dev.FileProvider/etc/hosts
 ```

-__You will need to [reverse engineer](#11-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the content provider to exploit it.__

 Use `--help` to see more options.

-Read more about content providers [here](https://developer.android.com/guide/topics/providers/content-providers).

 ### Broadcast Receivers

+You need to [reverse engineer](#11-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the broadcast receiver to exploit it.

+Read more about broadcasts [here](https://developer.android.com/develop/background-work/background-tasks/broadcasts).

 List exported and unexported broadcast receivers: